 Children’s Minnesota answers questions you may have regarding children with diabetes.

 Children’s Physician Access is available 24/7 with a representative on the line throughout the call to assist with referrals, consultations and admissions and to provide general information.

 Visiting us?
 Get all the information you need to get to our locations and contact us.

 We know you may want to dig for more information about diabetes and endocrinology, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

-Choosing Children’s Hospitals and Clinics of Minnesota to care for your child’s diabetes or endocrine disorder is a big step.
+Choosing Children’s Minnesota to care for your child’s diabetes or endocrine disorder is a big step.
 Of course, there will be many more steps to come as your child progresses from diagnosis to initial treatment to long-term care of the disease.
-But our expert team will be there to guide you.
+Our expert team will be there to guide you.

 The primary focus of research has been regarding finding improved treatments for pediatric patients and finding ways to bring state of the art disease management and technology to pediatric patients.
 The clinic has 2.4 FTE research staff to assist with current projects.

-The diabetes and endocrine program at Children’s Hospitals and Clinics of Minnesota offers a full range of services.
+The diabetes and endocrine program at Children’s Minnesota offers a full range of services.
 You might know us as the largest treatment program for kids with type 1 diabetes in the state.
 But that isn’t all we do.
 We’re experts on anything involving endocrine glands and the hormones they release.